The Berean Club

 If an individual Christian or a congregation is to grow, it is essential for them to be biblically literate.
 The Berean Club aims to fulfil this function by a thoughtful and informed approach to the Bible and the Christian faith.

-Each meeting is planned to occupy one hour (1 pm to 2 pm) with the study followed by prayer (normally in small groups).
+Each meeting is planned to occupy 1 to 1.5 hours with the study followed by prayer.
+For more information, please contact Carol at firstname.lastname@example.org.